TrellixVulnTeam/CSI698-GPU_HRUO/README.md

 The [research models](research) are a large collection of models implemented in TensorFlow by researchers.

 The [tutorial models](tutorials) are models described in the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).

+# Task - To detect Plowed or Unplowed driveway using Google tensorflow's object detection API

+Follow this link for the detailed report